GoogleChrome/web.dev/src/site/content/en/blog/intrinsic-layout-macro/index.md

 ## &#60;Discovery-Phase&#62;
-I find overlaying estimated macro grid tracks and areas on a design pacify the initially overwhelming nature of starting from scratch.
+I find overlaying estimated grid lines and tracks on a design pacify the initially overwhelming nature of starting from scratch.
 I use my wrong initial assumptions to fail fast where it's cheap to retry.
 I'm not drawing tracks to inform my code, I'm drawing tracks to inform my strategy.

 **I don't expect my groupings to be right, but I expect it to help me get to the right solution faster.** It's a discovery phase where I'm learning the relationships between elements by grouping them (probably wrong), and adjusting.